What’s the difference between Pen Testing, Red Teaming, and Threat Hunting?

 The Pen Testing, Red Teaming, and Threat Hunting Overlap

-If you’re a visual learn like me, fear not!
+If you’re a visual learner like me, fear not!
 We created this diagram to show where these three tests overlap and where they differ.

 In conclusion, all these tests have their place and purpose in your cybersecurity strategy.
 As organizations continue to face evolving cyberthreats, your job to protect your organization’s data only becomes more crucial to success.